matteoxpo/T03D03/README.md

 You're starting to think that the AI is just blatantly using you.
 But you still need it to help you with the door, as promised.

 ***== Quest 5 received.
 Create an src/important_function.c program that receives one floating-point number `x` and displays the result of calculating the function on the screen (rounding to one digit after the decimal point).
 Add a check for the input data so the program only receives numbers.
-For errors, display "n/a". ==***
+For errors, display "n/a".
+In this quest, in addition to `<stdio.h>` you can use the library `<math.h>` ==***

 | Input | Output |
 | ------ | ------ |